SamyaDaleh/CL-Toolbox/README.md

 Or if you want to tinker with the code, for me it worked like this:
 - use your favorite IDE to clone/checkout the project
-- add the dependencies to your classpath/build path
+- add the dependencies to your classpath/build path, preferable with the build.gradle file
 - run the JUnit tests in test.src to verify that everything is working.
 You should see some success messages and parsing outputs.

 ### Dependencies

-* apache/logging-log4j2 at runtime
-* junit-team/junit4 for development
+See build.gradle.

 ## Usage